Skip to main content

 To learn more about what plugins can do, including hooks, agents, MCP servers, and LSP servers, see Plugins.

 How plugins are installed: When users install a plugin, Claude Code copies the plugin directory to a cache location.
-This means plugins can’t reference files outside their directory using paths like ../shared-utils, because those files won’t be copied.If you need to share files across plugins, use symlinks (which are followed during copying) or restructure your marketplace so the shared directory is inside the plugin source path.
+This means plugins can’t reference files outside their directory using paths like ../shared-utils, because those files won’t be copied.If you need to share files across plugins, use symlinks (which are followed during copying).
 See Plugin caching and file resolution for details.

 Create the marketplace file